martenframework/marten/docs/versioned_docs/version-0.1/templates/reference/tags.md

 ## `url`

 The `url` template tag allows to perform [URL lookups](../../handlers-and-http/routing#reverse-url-resolutions).
-It must be take at least one argument (the name of the targeted handler) followed by optional keyword arguments (if the route require parameters).
+It must take at least one argument (the name of the targeted handler) followed by optional keyword arguments (if the route requires parameters).

-For example the following lines are valid usages of the `url` tag:
+For example, the following lines are valid usages of the `url` tag:

 ```html
 {% url "my_handler" %}